Supercomputing in Europe: Slovenia

 The Slovenian supercomputer Vega was officially launched on 20 April 2021 and is part of the European High-Performance Computing Joint Undertaking (EuroHPC JU).
 It is located at the Institute of Information Science Maribor (IZUM) in Maribor, Slovenia.
 This is the first of eight planned supercomputers (EuroHPC JU).
 The system was completed by local company Atos.
 Vega supercomputer was jointly financed by EuroHPC JU through EU funds and the Institute of Information Science Maribor (IZUM).
-The value of the joint investment is €17.2 million euros.
+The value of the joint investment is €17.2 million.
 Vega has a stable performance of 6.9 petaflops and a peak performance of 10.1 petaflops.

 The Slovenian National Grid Initiative (NGI) provides resources to the European Grid Initiative (EGI).
 It is represented in the EGI Council by ARNES.
 ARNES manages a cluster for testing computing technology where users can also submit jobs.
 The cluster consists of 2300 cores and is growing.

 Arctur also provides computer resources on its Arctur-2 and previously Arctur-1 supercomputers to the Slovenian NGI and industry as the only privately owned HPC provider in the region.

 The Jožef Stefan Institute has most of the HPC installations in Slovenia.
 They are not however a single uniform HPC system, but several dispersed systems at separate research departments (F-1, F-9 and R-4).